 Possible mechanisms for the suppression of ELMs in H-mode plasmas by the lithium coating are being evaluated.
-Figure 7 shows that in discharges with ELMs suppressed by lithium, the peak in the pressure gradient in the edge was both reduced in magnitude and shifted to smaller normalized poloidal flux Ψ_N , compared to the discharges without lithium during the last 20% of their natural ELM period.
-This analysis took data from ensembles of shots with and without lithium to assemble detailed profiles of the electron and ion temperatures densities mapped to normalized poloidal flux Ψ_N in the plasma edge.
+It had been predicted [19] that reducing recycling with lithium would create a high current density at the separatrix, thereby stabilizing MHD instabilities at rational surfaces inside the separatrix.
+Figure 7 shows that in discharges with ELMs suppressed by lithium, the peak in the pressure gradient in the edge was both reduced in magnitude and shifted to smaller normalized poloidal flux Ψ_N , compared with the discharges without lithium during the last 20% of their natural ELM period.
+This analysis took data from ensembles of shots with and without lithium to assemble detailed profiles of the electron and ion temperatures and densities mapped to the normalized poloidal flux Ψ_N in the plasma edge, calculated using a self-consistent contribution of the bootstrap current.
 Subsequent analysis of the MHD stability of these profiles has revealed that the edge plasma is close to the stability boundary for peeling-ballooning modes for the discharges without lithium which exhibit ELMs.
-However, in the discharges with lithium, the changes in both the edge profile and the resulting equilibrium move the stability boundary away from the experimental values [17].
-Another possibility is that reducing recycling with lithium creates a high current density at the separatrix, stabilizing MHD instabilities at rational surfaces inside the separatrix [18].
+However, in the discharges with lithium, the changes in both the edge profile and the resulting equilibrium move the stability boundary away from the experimental values [20].